kayleyseow/kayleyseow/README.md

 ## 👋🏻 Hello!
-Nice to meet you, I'm Kayley
+Nice to meet you, I'm Kayley.
 <!--
 **kayleyseow/kayleyseow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.